demipixel/factorio-blueprint/README.md

 #### entity.direction

 Number from 1 to 8.
-For most things it's 2, 4, 6, and 8
+For most things it's 0, 2, 4, or 6

 #### entity.connections